cytoscape/web-cytoscape-manual/docs/Extending.md

 most access to Cytoscape Web APIs to extend and augment both the user interface and analysis tools, but requires experience in web development.

-To enable/disable Apps in Cytoscape Web, choose **Apps -> Manage Apps** in the main menu and check or uncheck the boxes in the **Status of Apps** section.
+To enable/disable Apps in Cytoscape Web, choose **Apps -> Manage Apps** in the main menu and check or uncheck the appropriate boxes.
 For example, checking the box next to **Simple Menu App** enables that example app.

-Once enabled, you will be able to use the App by choosing **Apps -> Simple Dialog Example** fromthe main menu.
+To use the App, choose **Apps -> Simple Dialog Example** from the main menu.
 When you do so, a **Hello Cytoscape World!** window will pop up as shown below:

 ![](_static/images/Extending/hello_cytoscape.png)